katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 >
 {: .discussion}

-Many different container images are available, such as `jupyter/datascience-notebook` that we used in the an earlier episode to look at the weather data.
-A [`mathworks/matlab`](https://hub.docker.com/r/mathworks/matlab) container image exists as well, but to access it requires the licence.
+Many different container images are available, such as `jupyter/datascience-notebook` that we used in the earlier episode to look at the weather data.
+A [`mathworks/matlab`](https://hub.docker.com/r/mathworks/matlab) container image exists as well, but accessing it requires a licence.
 You can explore the available images in [Docker Hub](https://hub.docker.com/search?q=), the default repository for docker container images.

-For security reasons, it is best to use the official images or images provided by otherwise trusted organizations.
+For security reasons, it is best to use official images or images provided by otherwise trusted organizations.

 If the image size is an important factor, as it may be today during this tutorial, you may want to choose the smallest available base image and only install the libraries that you need.